What is non-Hodgkin lymphoma?

 - hepatosplenic T-cell lymphoma

 Non-Hodgkin lymphoma is called ‘low grade’ or ‘indolent’ when the lymphoma cells are dividing slowly.
-Low-grade non-Hodgkin lymphoma can develop over a long period of time.
+Low-grade non-Hodgkin lymphoma can develop over a long period of time and is often at an advanced stage by the time it is diagnosed.

-Most people have advanced-stage low-grade NHL by the time they are diagnosed.
-Early-stage low-grade NHL – usually stage 1 and rarely stage 2 – may be successfully treated and stay in remission for a long time.
+Early-stage low-grade NHL (usually stage 1 and rarely stage 2) may be successfully treated and stay in remission for a long time.
+Advanced-stage low-grade NHL (usually stage 3 and stage 4) is difficult to cure but it can often be controlled.

 - chronic lymphocytic leukaemia (CLL)/small lymphocytic lymphoma (SLL)